baggins183/MyEmu/README.txt

 Will need to turn Gcn arbitrary control flow into legal spir-v (structured?) control flow.

-Need to handle Iird things like predicated execution with the exec mask, ambiguity betIen condition codes and uniforms (which are stored in scalar gprs).
+Need to handle Iird things like predicated execution with the exec mask, ambiguity between condition codes and uniforms (which are stored in scalar gprs).

+How to handle buffer, image, texture memory ops with Vulkan concepts (descriptors, etc).
+How vertex shader outputs and pixel shader inputs get linked together.
+How to fetch vertex attributes (ps4 uses subroutines?)

 /////////////////////////////////////////////////////////////////////////////////////
 GNM (PS4 graphics library)
 /////////////////////////////////////////////////////////////////////////////////////

-Plan is to intercept command buffer submissions (Pm4 packets?) at the loIst level, and translate that into vulkan commands.
+Plan is to intercept command buffer submissions (Pm4 packets?) at the lowest level, and translate that into vulkan commands.
-So interception will happen betIen the ps4 graphics driver and the ps4 GPU. as opposed to: intercepting graphics API calls from the game program to the PS4 graphics driver.
+So interception will happen between the ps4 graphics driver and the ps4 GPU. as opposed to: intercepting graphics API calls between the game program and the PS4 graphics driver (libSceGnmDriver.prx?).

 Might be hard, but seems more thorough than intercepting Graphics API calls when the API isnt public.
 The Pm4 format seems to be public (Sea islands docs?), there are a lot of AMD GPU docs available.